 We have a strong focus on program accessibility and this year, we are able to offer assistance through a number of awards in order to assist students with ASB program fees.
 Please click on Financial Information to learn more about the awards that are available to students participating in ASB.

-None of the Alternative Spring Break experiences should conflict with any scheduled days of school (Reading Week is February 20-24, 2017).
+Alternative Spring Break experiences should not conflict with any scheduled days of school (Reading Week is February 20-24, 2017).
 However, you are responsible for ensuring you are prepared in advance for any assignments and/or tests that are scheduled immediately before or after your ASB experience.

 ASB program fees include a Youth Inclusive policy for individuals 29 years of age or younger.
 The Coordinator will ensure that all students (where applicable) are covered by the youth policy that the program purchases.
 This ensures that if an emergency, cancelled flight, etc. were to occur, the team leaders have the policy number for all participants.
 If students are over the age of 29, the Coordinator will work with the student and insurance provider to register with the Adult Inclusive policy, but there will be additional costs to the student.

 Students from the affiliate university colleges are eligible to participate in ASB.